A Little History

 Our club was started in 1968 and was originally known as the "St. Charles Bicycle Club."
 For a few years, the club was called the "Self Propelled Fox Valley Bicycle Club."
 Then in January 1998 it merged with the "Aurora Bicycle Club" (founded in 1973) under the combined name, The Fox Valley Bicycle & Ski Club.
 Aside from the changes, our philosophy has always remained the same: to promote safe bicycling and cross country skiing, and to enjoy and respect our precious natural outdoor environment.

-During the active summer months, there is a regular ride schedule.
-Check the calendar for start locations and time: we start promptly at the listed time.
-They usually include:-
+During the active summer months, we try to maintain a regular ride schedule.
+Check the calendar for start locations and roll time.
+Here are some examples of the regular rides held in past seasons.

 - Monday evening trails and street, no-drop (10-15 miles, easy pace) ride with a leader.
 Meets at the Kane County Government Center in Geneva.

-- Wednesday evening trails and streets, no-drop,(15-25miles, moderate pace) ride with a leader.
-Check the calendar for start location.
+- Wednesday evening trails and streets, no-drop,(15-25 miles, moderate pace) ride with a leader.
+Different locations each week.

-We also regularly have longer weekend rides which include rest stops.
+We also regularly have longer weekend rides which include rest stops and sometimes meals.

-Non-members are always welcome to participate in FVBSC's organized rides with a signed waiver and a helmet.
+Non-members are always welcome to try one or two of FVBSC's organized rides with a signed waiver and a helmet before deciding to join our club.
 Consult the monthly calendar for the time and start location of all scheduled rides, as well as meetings and social activities.

-For more information regarding the FVBSCs activities, consult the calendar page.
+For more information regarding the FVBSCs activities, check out the club event calendar.